nitinsb/GenAI-Practice/README.md

 - Multimodal RAG systems
 - Anthropic Claude tool use
 - Model Context Protocol (MCP) servers and clients

+### Key Learning Outcomes

+After completing this repository, you'll understand:
+- ✅ How to build agentic email systems with LangGraph
+- ✅ How different memory types enhance AI agents
+- ✅ How to implement semantic memory with embeddings
+- ✅ How few-shot learning improves classification
+- ✅ How to track and optimize learned procedures
+- ✅ How to build user-scoped, personalized AI systems
+- ✅ How to combine multiple memory systems effectively
+- ✅ Best practices for production agent deployment
+- ✅ Multi-provider LLM integration
+- ✅ Graph database integration with AI agents
+- ✅ Agent evaluation and monitoring techniques

 ## 🎯 Use Cases